When is the right time to sell your business?

-It could also be a longer earn-out such as in a professional service business like a dental practice or an advertising agency – it could be as long as 5 years.
-So it is safe to budget a 3-year earn-out window.
+It could also be a longer earnout, such as in a professional service business like a dental practice or an advertising agency – it could be as long as five years.
+So, it is safe to budget a 3-year earnout window.

-So if you are 51, wanting to be on the beach by 58, and you know you’ve got a 3-year earn-out, which means you have got to accept and sign a purchase agreement by the time you are 55.
+So if you are 51, want to be on the beach by 58, and know you have a 3-year earnout, you must accept and sign a purchase agreement by age 55.

-Keep in mind it is going to take about six months to a year to actually negotiate and execute the sale of your business.
-Again, could be shorter, could be longer, but a safe budget is about 6-12 months to complete the sale.
+It will take about six months to a year to negotiate and execute the sale of your business.
+Again, it could be shorter or longer, but a safe budget is about 6-12 months to complete the sale.
 So now you have to back-time another year to factor in the time it takes to negotiate.
-Now you are 54 by the time you need to make the decision to go ahead and sell your business.
+Now, you will be 54 by the time you decide to go ahead and sell your business.

-So again, if you are 51 today, you now know that you have got 3 years to get the business perfectly situated to go to market before you hit the age you need to start the selling process – you’ve got a 3-year window to work with if you know you want to be on the beach by 58.
+So again, if you are 51 today, you now know that you have got three years to get the business ideally situated to go to market before you hit the age you need to start the selling process – you’ve got a 3-year window to work with if you know you want to be on the beach by 58.

 Retire On The Sale Of Your Business

-Another way here to think about the question “when to sell your business” is when your business is worth enough so that you can sell it to live the rest of your life comfortably without having to work.
-You can look at how to calculate your wealth gap to get a better handle of what your business needs to sell for in order to retire.
+Another way to think about the question “when to sell your business” is when your business is worth enough so that you can sell it to live the rest of your life comfortably without having to work.
+You can look at how to calculate your wealth gap to get a better handle on what your business needs to sell for to retire.

-Most financial advisors will tell you that you can withdraw about 3% – 4% of your portfolio of cash or stock market investments each year.
-So if you figure you’ve got $1,000,000 in the bank and you’re withdrawing about 4% that equates to $40,000 per year in income.
-And then you can back that into what you think you need in retirement income for what you need to make on the sale of your business.
+Most financial advisors/planners will tell you you can withdraw about 3% – 4% of your cash or stock market investment portfolio each year.
+So if you’ve got $1,000,000 in the bank and you’re withdrawing about 4%, that equates to $40,000 per year in income.
+And then, you can back that into what you think you need in retirement income for what you need to make on the sale of your business.

-Take our free Freedom Score Assessment that will help you determine what you need to sell your business for in order to retire
+Take our free Freedom Score Assessment to help determine what you need to sell your business to retire.

 Your Walkaway Number